 Our History

-A History of Bell Shoals Church of Christ
+History of The Creekside/Bell Shoals Church of Christ

 A new congregation of the church of Christ was formed in Brandon, Florida and began meeting on January 7, 1973.
-There were fifty three in attendance—thirty five members and eighteen visitors—at the first meeting in the Brooker School on DeWolf Road.
-The nine families which started the congregation were all living in the Brandon area and worshiping in Tampa—four families came from Manahattan Avenue Church of Christ and five from Florida Avenue Church of Christ.
-Gervais Knox (G. K.) Wallace was the first minister for the congregaton and the first Elders were Fred Clouse, Dale Kowa, Pascal Smith and Clinton Thomas.
+There were fifty three in attendance—thirty five members and eighteen visitors — at the first meeting in the Brooker School on DeWolf Road.
+The nine families which started the congregation were all living in the Brandon area and worshiping in Tampa — four families came from Manahattan Avenue Church of Christ and five from Florida Avenue Church of Christ.
+Gervais Knox (G. K.) Wallace was the first minister for the congregation and the first Elders were Fred Clouse, Dale Kowa, Pascal Smith and Clinton Thomas.
 Frank Workman and Jack Key were the first Deacons.
 The congregation purchased property at 2908 Bell Shoals Road, Brandon, in October 1973.
 It would be three years before funds permitted the construction of a building.

 Due to the frequent absence of G. K. Wallace on gospel meeting campaigns, young men from the Lakeland School of Preaching were called in to fill in for him and from mid-1974 a student preacher, Jimmy Kennedy, was hired as assistant minister.
 During Jimmy's ministry with G. K. Wallace the average attendance grew to 83 and the contribution averaged $450 per week.